Understanding TCF (Totally Chlorine-Free) vs. ECF in Diapers

 Sign Up Free

-Common questions about toxicology: materials answered by our research team.
+Common questions about toxicology: materials, answered by our research team.

 QAre Bamboo Diapers automatically TCF?

-No. Just because a diaper is made from bamboo does not mean it was bleached safely.
+No, bamboo diapers are not automatically TCF; just because a diaper is made from bamboo does not mean it was bleached safely.
 Bamboo pulp must also be bleached, and many cheap bamboo brands on Amazon use ECF processing.
 You must look strictly for the "TCF" label.

 Related research